taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka stares at Min, open-mouthed.

-Asoka: **"*But...what if you fail?*"**
+Asoka: **"*But...what if the worst happens?
+What if you fail?*"**

 Min kneels in front of Asoka and looks at them with intense earnestness.

-Min: **"Your parents and grandparents must have failed many times before they could make an eSyrup textile as powerful as yours -- *it even kept you alive in the Red Zone*.
-Is there really *nothing* you want to do with the freedom they gave you?"**
+Min: **"Your elders must have failed many times before they made an eSyrup cloth as powerful as yours, but that wasn't the worst that could happen -- imagine if they hadn't even tried at all!
+You wouldn't be here, and I wouldn't be going on my First Quest."**

+Asoka: **"But maybe then Pippa would still be alive..."**

+Min: **"Maybe.
+But if they were, would they want you to spend the rest of your life feeling guilty about something that isn't your fault?"**

 ## Diagram 7: Museum as a Lab